 Arco di Tito

-Possessio, the procession which accompanied the newly elected pope from the Vatican to S. Giovanni in Laterano, went through Campo Vaccino by this alley.
+Possessio, the procession which accompanied the newly elected pope from the Vatican to S. Giovanni in Laterano, went through Campo Vaccino by this road.

 In 1765 Vasi covered this part of Campo Vaccino in a larger etching.
-You may wish to see Stradone di Campo Vaccino as it was in 1865 (it opens in another window).
+You may wish to see Stradone di Campo Vaccino as it was in 1865.